cortiz0550/COVIDDataExploration/README.md

 - CTEs
 - Partitions

-I find this project helpful to refresh what I have learned, but also challenging enough to keep me improving.
+I found this project helpful to refresh what I have learned, but also challenging enough to keep me improving.
 Going forward, I want to get a better understanding of when to use CTEs and Window functions, as I felt that I had to look up a lot when building them in this project.